swaptacular/swpt_accounts/protocol.rst

   ``last_config_seqnum`` can be used to determine whether a sent `ConfigureAccount`_ message has been applied successfully.

-.. [#account-identity] An empty string indicates that the account have not got an identity yet.
+.. [#account-identity] An empty string always indicates that the account have not got an identity yet.
 Once the account have got an identity, it MUST not be changed until the account is deleted.

 AccountPurge